 “Most often, heartbroken people are unknowingly grieving a loss or trauma rooted in childhood or adolescence.
 That’s because we tend to fall in love with people who remind us of those who cared for us—even badly—when we were young and totally vulnerable.
 We become childlike when we feel securely adored, letting go of all inhibition.
 The failure of adult relationships is often caused by the dysfunctions we internalized as children, and the devastation we endure when we’re rejected almost always opens ancient wounds, making us feel as bereft as an abandoned little kid.” – from Martha Beck’s Guide to Learning From Love and Loss.

 You may be obsessing about the past because of something that happened even further in the past.
 Do you need to forgive someone who hurt or betrayed you, such as an ex boyfriend or husband?
 If you feel wronged or victimized, you’ll have a hard time letting go of your obsession.
 It’s difficult – perhaps impossible – to stop obsessing about what happened in the past when you’re clinging to anger, bitterness, or a “victim” mentality.

 3 Cognitive Steps on How to Stop Obsessive Thinking

 Your obsession started and is continuing in your brain; it’s a brain rut that you can’t break free from.
 Since you started obsessing in your brain, the logical place to learn how to stop the obsession is to learn how your brain functions.

 - Meet your brain

-- Decide what groove you want to make in your brain
+- Decide what new grooves you want to create in your brain